sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Vocab.md

 - The stuff our ai questions get converted into to feed an ai.
 It's a high dimension vector

 **gRPC**
-- It's a better http request. it's function calls over the network, but fast and type safe. the "rpc" is for modern systems (high performance)
+- It's a better http request at scale. it's function calls over the network, but fast and type safe. the "rpc" is for modern systems (high performance)
 - instead of sending json or rest requests like "post/predict { text: hello world}" you send rpc Predict(predictRequest) returns (predictResponse) Then the client calls "response = model_server.prediuct(request)